rusalim45/InfoSec/README.md

-Information Security Course – Laboratory Works
+#Information Security Course – Laboratory Works

 Made By: Rustam Alimov
 ID: 11423

 This repository contains all laboratory works completed for the Information Security course at AUCA.
 The labs focus on practical skills in Linux system administration, networking, automation, web server configuration, and secure coding practices.
 Each lab demonstrates hands-on implementation and testing performed in a controlled Ubuntu virtual machine environment.

-Repository Structure
+##📂Repository Structure
+text
 Infosec/
 │
 ├── lab01/